The Bird in the Hand: Litigation Will Be Long, Uncertain Road for Sick WTC Responders — NY Daily News 10/25/10

 This page has been steadfast in trying to advocate for rescue and recovery workers who served their country after the terrorist attack and were sickened as a result by exposure to toxic dust.

-Now, we believe it is not our place to advise any individual as to whether to accept the proffered settlement or continue on in litigation.
+Presently, we believe it is not our place to advise any individual regarding whether to accept the proffered settlement or continue in litigation.

 If only the legal system and politics were so simple.
 They are not, and hard facts are inescapable.